esitarz/docs-1/content/platform-guides/getting-started/introduction-to-ordercloud.md

 People within the buyer organization may play different roles in the purchasing process and see different things.
 If one user places an order over a certain amount, it may require approval from their manager.
-Another user in a branch office may only see that officeâs address in their shipping options.
+Another user in a branch office may only see that office's address in their shipping options.
 Still another may have the ability to administer users, addresses, or even products.

 OrderCloud.io provides fine-grained control over specific roles and visibility.
-Roles and âthingsâ belonging to the organization are assigned at user, group, or organization level.
+Roles and 'things' belonging to the organization are assigned at user, group, or organization level.
 Groups provide a powerful and flexible way to organize users by role, department, location, or any other set of common traits.
-Users can belong to any number of groups, and will âinheritâ roles and visibility of things based on their group memberships.
+Users can belong to any number of groups, and will 'inherit' roles and visibility of things based on their group memberships.
 This greatly simplifies administration as the number of users in the organization grows.